cindy-herrera/Rocky-II/README.md

 Rocky's poor education is highlighted when he can't read the cue cards well enough for the commercial shoots.
 Also, a part of the movie that made me cringe.
 Makes you feel bad, man.

+Something to note is the color of Apollo's boxing shorts during the fight.
+They are the same colors that Rocky wore when he lost the first fight.
+The color on Rocky short's used on an ad were wrongly colored and could have hinted at things not going in Rocky's favor.